Video Conferencing System Solutions, Technology, and Equipment

 • Security: When video conferencing for business, you’ll likely be sharing a lot of confidential information.
 You need to ensure your conference systems are secure.
 Look for equipment with security protocols such as AES Encryption, TLS, 802.1X Authentication, or SSH Network Protocol.
 These are all common security protocols used to protect your privacy and data.
 You can learn more about these here.

-• Software Options: Do a little homework on the different conferencing software platforms that are available.
+• Software options: Do a little homework on the different conferencing software platforms that are available.
 Which ones have all the features your teams will need?
 Which ones integrate well with the hardware?
 Which ones integrate with other software platforms that may be important to your teams?
 All these questions are important when deciding on a unified communications platform.

-• Hardware Brand Reputation: It’s always a good idea to go with a well-trusted brand name.
+• Hardware brand reputation: It’s always a good idea to go with a well-trusted brand name.
 While lesser-known brands may save you money upfront, they may also cost you more in service visits and repairs down the line.

 Future Trends in Video Conferencing